-The fertility pattern and differential of India:
+3.1 The fertility pattern and differential of India

-The Age-Specific Fertility Rates (ASFR), the Total Fertility Rates (TFR), and the Crude Birth Rates (CBR) by the residents of India are shown in table 1 (Appendix-II) from NFHS-2 to NFHS-5.
+The Age-Specific Fertility Rates (ASFR), the Total Fertility Rates (TFR), and the Crude Birth Rates (CBR) by the residence of India are shown in table 1 (in Appendix) from NFHS-1 to NFHS-5.
 It is seen from the table that the ASFR of India is higher in rural as compared to urban areas in respective age groups but continuously declining both in rural and urban areas during the periods.
 Since the child-bearing period of women is from 15 to 49 years and it is observed that the fertility rate is different for the different age groups.
 It is highest in the age group 20-24 years, starts declining after 30-34 years, and is nearly zero in the age group 45-49.
-The percentage change in ASFR during the period NFHS-2 to NFHS-5 illustrates that the decline in fertility is more in urban than in rural areas in the age group 15-19, and 20-24.
-A decline of 100 percent in fertility in the age group 45-49 years is depicted in urban areas and 75 percent in rural areas.